barbazul/1kfa/mod_guide_gm.md

 After combat, the players may propose that their characters sift through the battlefield looking for valuables.
-Let the characters find whatever you think would be most fun.
+Let the characters find whatever you think would be most fun, or something inspired by the Touchstone List, or ask them questions to figure out what boons or treasure were won from their adversaries.

-Sometimes you don't know what loot is appropriate.
+Sometimes nobody will have a concrete idea of what the loot was, and that's okay too.

-If the characters slay a pack of werewolves, and ask to search the bodies, and you don't immediately have a great idea about what kind of beneficial gear could be found on nearly naked bodies, you can write "What we found on the werewolves" on a blank card, and give it to one of the players.
+If the characters slay a pack of werewolves, and then search the bodies, and the table can't immediately come up with an idea for what beneficial gear was dropped by feral, nearly naked humanoids, you can write "What we found on the werewolves" on a blank card, and give that to one of the players.
-Tell them to place a token from their SPEED pile on the card.

-Later in the game, when the rules demand either a WEALTH or PACK to be spent, the "What we found on the werewolves" card may be spent, if the players can justify it.
+Later in the game, when the rules demand Pack cards be spent, the "What we found on the werewolves" card may be spent, if the players can justify it.

 ---